fadedpez/dnd5e-roomgen/README.md

 - Place items with random or specific positioning
 - Generate treasure rooms with scaled loot based on party size and difficulty
 - Automatic grid initialization for spatial tracking
+- Support for gridless rooms when spatial positioning is not needed
 - Flexible service layer for easy integration with applications
 - Support for encounter balancing based on party composition